Keeping the lights on is not enough for a CIO

 IT and the CIO as an enabler

 IT must therefore be an enabler and leader of change and must ensure it can respond to the current and future needs of the Organisation by being flexible and agile.
-It’s vitally important that IT and the CIO remain relevant.
-If IT and the CIO cannot get to grips with this approach, then we may see a proliferation of shadow IT or IT being bypassed by the Organisation in favour of advice from outside influences that can help the Organisation consistently respond to and meet its business objectives.
+It’s vitally important that IT and the CIO remains relevant.
+If IT and the CIO cannot get to grips with this approach, then there will be a proliferation of shadow IT or IT being bypassed by the Organisation in favour of advice from outside influences that can help the Organisation consistently respond to and meet its business objectives.

 To ensure the CIO remains relevant: